spryker/spryker-docs/docs/scos/dev/front-end-development/202304.0/migration-guide-upgrade-nodejs-to-v18.md

 ## 3) Update GitHub Actions

-In case using GitHub Actions on the project need to update `.github/workflows/ci.yml` file.
+If you are using GitHub Actions on the project, update the `.github/workflows/ci.yml` file:

 1. Update Node.js version: